akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 ### Delete a record
 You can delete a record or all the records of an entity.
  To delete a record, 2 choices:
-- Either directly in the records grid, clicking on the *trashcan* button on each record line.
+- Either directly in the records grid, by clicking on the *trash can* button on each record line.
-- Either in the details of the record, clicking on the `...` button in the top right corner of the header then `delete`.
+- Either in the details of the record, by clicking on the `...` button at the top right corner of the header then `delete`.

 ### Delete all the records
-To delete all the records of an entity, click on the `...` button in the top right corner of the header's records grid then `delete all records`.
+To delete all the records of an entity, click on the `...` button at the top right corner of the header's records grid then `delete all records`.

 ::: tips
-To delete all the records of an entity, you need to check that no record of this entity is linked to other entities or used in a product.
+To delete all the records of an entity, you **need to check that no record of this entity is linked to other entities or used in a product**.
+Otherwise you will not be able to delete it.
 :::